 B9.
 Process indicator for Article 10 Number of parties that have taken measures to ensure sound interim storage - Article 21 reporting Baseline amount in the first evaluation B10.
 Outcome indicator for Article 10 Amount of Hg stored in an environmentally sound way as identified in the inventory of stocks - Article 21 reporting Baseline amount in the first evaluation Article 11 B11.
-Outcome indicator for Article 11 Amount of mercury/mercury compound waste subjected to final disposal - Article 21 reporting Baseline amount in the first evaluation B12.
+Outcome indicator for Article 11 Amount of waste consisting of mercury/mercury compound subjected to final disposal - Article 21 reporting Baseline amount in the first evaluation B12.
 Process indictor for Article 11 Number of parties that have measures in place to manage mercury waste in an environmentally sound manner - Article 21 reporting Baseline amount in the first evaluation Notes Data from non-Parties is important too.

-Manufacturing processes in es: Mercury-added products (Article 4), which mercury or mercury compounds are used d small-scale gold mining (Article 7) Source of information on indicator Baseline for the indicator C1.
+C: Demand Cluster of Article Manufacturing processes in (Article 5), and Artisanal and Baseline for the indicator C1.
 Cross-cutting process indicator for Articles 4, 5 and 7 Share of Parties that have implemented key provisions under this cluster - Synthesised information from individual indicators for Art 4, 5 and 7 Baseline % in the first evaluation C2.
-Cross-cutting outcome indicator for Articles 4, 5 and 7 Global use of Hg product or process in tonnes per application - Information from industry stakeholders Baseline amount in the first evaluation Article 4 C3.
+Cross-cutting outcome indicator for Articles 4, 5 and 7 Article 4 Global use of Hg for the manufacturing of product or process in tonnes per application - Information from industry stakeholders Baseline amount in the first evaluation C3.
 Process indicator for Article 4 Number of parties having appropriate measures to not allow the manufacture, export or import of mercury-added products listed in Part I of Annex A - Article 21 reporting Baseline number in the first evaluation C4.
-Process indicator for Article 4 Number of exemptions per product category which are still valid - Registry of exemptions Baseline number in the first evaluation C5.
+Process indicator for Article Number of exemptions per product category which are still valid - Registry of exemptions Baseline number in the first evaluation C5.
 Process indicator for Article 4 Number of parties that have taken two or more measures for the mercury-added products listed in Part II of Annex A - Article 21 reporting Baseline number in the first evaluation C6.
-Additional outcome indicator for Article 4 Volume tonnes of mercury added products (a) imported and (b) exported, in units per year for each product category in Annex A Part 1 - Trade and customs data Baseline amount in the first evaluation Article 5 C7.
+Additional outcome indicator for Article 4 Volume tonnes of mercury added products (a) imported and (b) exported, in units per year for each product category in Annex A Part 1 - Trade and customs data Baseline amount in the first evaluation Article 5 AV 1 C d DD d D. J. C. J. D 1 1 1 1 C7.
 Process indicator for Article 5 Number of parties with exemptions for Annex B Part 1 processes, which are still valid - Registry of exemptions Baseline number in the first evaluation